cbabe4jesus/Capstone-1/README.md

 - The total revenue per product e.t.c.

 ### Data Analysis
-This is where we include some basic lines of codes or queries or even some of the DAX expression ussed during the analysis;
+This is where we include some basic lines of codes or queries or even some of the DAX expression used during the analysis;

 ~~~SQL
 select top 5 Customer_Id,